Once upon a time, the iPhone was widely considered as having the best camera of all “modern smartphones”.

 Myriam Joire, tech journalist and host of the Mobile Tech Podcast said that the Galaxy S8 clearly beats the iPhone X in still photography.
 Another photo enthusiast in the same conversation agreed.
 Our findings also support both opinions.

-The Uber HW Camera score correlates with these experts’ opinions.
+The Camera HW score correlates with these experts’ opinions.
 That is important to us as we want to help people find their best camera phone options among hundreds of options.
 A thousand phones are released each year and perhaps only two or three dozen camera systems get properly rated.

 Verifying Real-World Image Quality